Highlights–Western Field Conference 2018

 The children’s and youth program was coordinated by Sandra Nelson.
 People were present from several states and Canada.
 After the children who attended the children’s conference gave a program based on what they had learned about Joseph, the primary Sabbath school class summarized the parable of the sower and the seed.
 Songs, praise, and testimonies were given by a number of adults as well.
 Several alumni of Bethel Missionary Institute in Hungary were present, and they sang “We’re Marching to Zion.”
 Henry Ramirez, from Nicaragua and Costa Rica, spoke briefly about the wonderful ministry of the angels.

 To close this very blessed Sabbath day, Jose Alvarado, from Huntington Park, California, spoke about “The Last Warning–Present Truth.”
-He referred to the verse of the conference theme and stressed that present truth centers in Jesus; it is not a fable but true reality.
+He referred to the verse of the conference theme and emphasized that present truth centers in Jesus; it is not a fable but true reality.
 What we preach is the message of the Saviour’s soon return to gather His people into His kingdom.
 This requires every believer’s participation and sacrifice.
 The Lord opens up His treasures for His people who carry the last warning message.
 The question is, “What is my relationship with God?”
 There are enough things to do in the many branches of God’s work that everyone can find his special place in the Master’s service.

 Before the flood, Noah both preached the coming judgment and put his message into practice.
-His actions and character in the middle of a corrupt generation preached a continual sermon and condemned the unbelievers, even as they heaped scorn and ridicule upon him.
+His actions and character in the middle of a corrupt generation preached a continuous sermon and condemned the unbelievers, even as they heaped scorn and ridicule upon him.
 We cannot expect anything different from what he and Jesus Himself experienced; but that does not matter, for the cross is the greatest power for every age and especially now.
 Mercy, righteousness, and peace are the divine attributes that will shine out from God’s people and endure every trial.

 Let us be very careful to view the gifts that we have been blessed with as belonging to God, not to us.
 As we cherish the Holy Scriptures and the gift of prophecy, a reformation will take place in our lives that is revealed in obedience to God’s holy law, good health practices, spiritual strength, and purity of body, mind, and spirit.
 The more our minds are centered in Jesus, the closer we will come to His character.
 Let us be cautious of “new light” but have our eyes open to the Saviour’s deep, penetrating truths as we pray, study, and share Him with those we meet.
 We want soon to meet Him “who will have all men to be saved, and to come unto the knowledge of the truth.”
 1 Timothy 2:4.